 The Government of Alberta contracted with the ACCNA to look at the child care crisis and make recommendations to address the issues.
 One of the recommendations was to develop an accreditation system.
 The Network, having already undertaken some research in this area, submitted a funding proposal to the Province of Alberta to develop an accreditation program and supports for child care programs to achieve accreditation.
 The Network contracted services and received supports from organizations, including the Canadian Child Care Federation (CCCF).

-Out of this contract grew the Accreditation of Early Learning and Care Services (AELCS), the current accreditation program which assesses child care, family day homes, and out of school care to achieve accreditation status.
+Out of this contract grew the Accreditation of Early Learning and Care Services (AELCS), the former accreditation program which assessed child care, family day homes, and out of school care to achieve accreditation status.
 Understanding that programs might require support in order to improve quality to enable them to achieve accreditation status, the Network applied for government funding to develop the Alberta Resource Centre for Quality Enhancement (ARCQE).

 Through further strategic planning efforts, the Network continued to develop a provincial structure that would support the education and professional needs of the frontline child care staff across the province.
 It moved from a network of organizations into the Alberta Child Care Association (ACCA).
 ACCA was created to speak with one voice about child care issues and solutions, as opposed to many voices scattered across the province.
 ACCA is reliant on revenue generated from individual memberships, enabling the association to continue to write grant proposals, meet with all levels of government, and advocate for high quality early learning and care in the province.

 In late 2016, the Alberta Child Care Association changed its name to the Association of Early Childhood Educators of Alberta (AECEA) to better represent its focus — supporting early childhood educators and amplifying their voices.
 AECEA continues to have discussions with Ministries to create a better system of early learning and child care across the province.